MeetPatel140/Courses/README.md

-# PHP Examples Repository
+# Web Development using PHP

-Welcome to the PHP Examples Repository!
-This repository serves as a comprehensive learning resource for PHP web development, designed for students and instructors.
-It contains working code examples covering all essential concepts of PHP programming and web development.
+Welcome to the Web Development using PHP repository!
+This comprehensive learning resource covers full-stack web development with PHP as the backend technology.
+The repository contains practical examples with detailed inline comments explaining each concept, expected values, and results.

 ## Maintainer